What is it?

 Are there interactions with foods?

-- Activated charcoal can make it more difficult for the body to absorb micronutrients.
+- Drinking alcohol might make activated charcoal less effective in trapping poisons and other chemicals.
+Also, keep in mind that activated charcoal can make it more difficult for the body to absorb micronutrients.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.